A-M-V.ORG

 Website Redesign

-Once the hub for AMVs, this antique site sits unused and forgotten as modern streaming platforms like YouTube and Vimeo dominate the digital media landscape.
-With such large platforms, sharing fan-made art is more challenging due to copyright concerns.
-Tasked with revitalizing the Org's website, I took it upon myself to research users and competitors, identify current pain points, design a new interface, and conduct user tests to ensure it answers community needs first and foremost.
+Once the hub for AMVs, A-M-V.org sits forgotten as modern platforms like YouTube and Vimeo dominate the digital media landscape.
+As such, sharing fan-made art like AMVs is more challenging than ever due to copyright concerns.
+Tasked with revitalizing the Org's website, I was tasked with researching and identifying the pain points, design a new interface, and ensure the new design answers community needs first and foremost.

 Primary Designer